 Building its brand on the back of affordable mid-range hardware, Realme finally entered the high-end space with the Realme X2 Pro late last year.
 Now, the Realme X50 Pro takes on the flagship segment with top-tier hardware and a price that undercuts most of the competition.

-We reviewed the phone earlier this year and rated it positively.
-That said, you might want to temper your expectations from the camera, as the software has a tendency to go overboard with noise reduction and sharpening.
+We reviewed the phone about a year ago and rated it positively.
+That said, you might want to temper your expectations from the camera, as the software tends to go overboard with noise reduction and sharpening.

 Priced at Rs.
 37,999/€599 for the base variant with 6GB RAM and 128GB of storage and going all the way to Rs.
 44,999/€749 for the top-end version with 12GB RAM and 256GB storage, you can’t doubt the value quotient.
 If blazing-fast performance is what you crave, the Realme X50 Pro is an excellent OnePlus 8 alternative to consider.